wlhlm/fc980c-controller/README.md

 ### Revision 2

-Update SWD pinout to correctly use PA13 on the MCU for SWDIO instead of PA15.
+Updates SWD pinout to correctly use PA13 on the MCU for SWDIO instead of PA15.

 Minor position adjustments to drill holes.

-Add 5V pull-up resistor to `KEY_STATE` pin.
+Adds 5V pull-up resistor to `KEY_STATE` line.

+Removes I2C level shifter to simplify BOM

 **Sample tested and working:** not yet